walnuthq/madara-docs/docs/components/nodes.md

 A full node stores the entire state of the blockchain and validates transactions.

-Whenever the node receives new transactions and blocks it validates them to make sure they follow the network's rules.
+Whenever the node receives new transactions and blocks, it validates them to make sure they follow the network's rules.
 Invalid data is not accepted.

 #### Archive node